dmitriy-serdyuk/specparse/README.md

 ### Inheritance

-Frequently a configuration for a given experiment is just a slight modification of a previous one.
-To avoid code duplication this package provides means to alter the configuration.
+Frequently a specification for a given experiment is just a slight modification of a previous one.
+To avoid code duplication this package provides means to alter the specification.

-A yaml configuration file can be inherited from another file.
-The `parent` field instructs the parser to read the parent configuration file first, then update the child.
+A yaml specification file can be inherited from another file.
+The `parent` field instructs the parser to read the parent specification file first, then update the child.
 For example, given two files
 ```yaml
 # conf_base.yaml: